toptal/haste-server/README.md

 }
 ```

-Where `path` represents where you want the files stored
+where `path` represents where you want the files stored.

+File storage currently does not support paste expiration, you can follow [#191](/../../issues/191) for status updates.

 ### Redis